 Serving its customers defines the Company's purpose and contacts with the customer are prioritised by all staff, up to and including the Managing Director.
-J & E Hall takes a long-term approach to its decision-making to ensure that the Company is able to deliver its strategy of creating long-term sustainable value for all of our stakeholders.
-The Company maintains a commitment to promoting an active, open and honest approach to interactions with the Company's stakeholder community, and this includes regularly interaction with customers, suppliers and industry bodies.
-The Company has a strong belief that engaging with our people is of key importance to successfully implementing its long-term strategies, which is aligned with the Group.
+J&E Hall takes a long-term approach to its decision-making to ensure that the Company is able to deliver its strategy of creating long-term sustainable value for all our stakeholders.
+The Company maintains a commitment to promoting an active, open and honest approach to interactions with its stakeholder community, and this includes regularly interaction with customers, suppliers and industry bodies.
+The Company has a strong belief that engaging with our people is of key importance to successfully implementing its long-term strategies, which is aligned with the wider group.

 Effective risk management systems are also imperative to understanding the likely long-term consequences of actions.
-J & E Hall's Governance Committee, supported by the Executive Team, play a key role in reviewing the Company's approach to risk, including an assessment of its emerging and principal risks.
+J&E Hall's Governance Committee, supported by the Executive team, play a key role in reviewing the Company's approach to risk, including an assessment of its emerging and principal risks.
 Contacts are maintained with the customer to ensure an understanding of their purpose and values and meet their evolving needs.
-Front-line service staff and project managers hold monthly meetings with sales staff, account managers and service unit managers to pool their knowledge and discuss all issues that impact the relationship with the customer and its future development.
-Monthly meetings are held with many customers to discuss Key Performance Indicators and evaluate decisions and developments affecting either party.
+Front-line service staff and Project Managers hold regular meetings with sales staff, account managers and service unit managers to pool their knowledge and discuss all issues that impact the relationship with the customer and its future development.
+Regular meetings are held with many customers to discuss Key Performance Indicators and evaluate decisions and developments affecting either party.

-Customer feedback, as well as the latest developments concerning customers, are communicated to the Executive Team at monthly Management Meetings to ensure that all decisions are taken with consideration to the view of customers and an understanding of the impact on them.
-Through this feedback we have gained an understanding of the importance customers attach to energy efficiency and high environmental standards and we have responded by ensuring that this becomes a key focus in future projects.
+Customer feedback, as well as the latest developments concerning customers, are communicated to the Executive team at monthly Management meetings to ensure that all decisions are taken with consideration to the view of customers and an understanding of the impact on them.
+Through this feedback the Company have gained an understanding of the importance customers attach to energy efficiency, high environmental and health & safety standards and they have responded by ensuring that this becomes a key focus in future projects.